juliejonak/Blockchain-Notes/README.md

 <br>

-It wraps the function underneath `@property` with a decorator name so you can access it as a property of the class.
+It wraps the function underneath `@property` with a decorator name so you can access it as a property of the class, like `blockchain.last_block()`.

 <br>